 You contribute a portion of your eligible earnings to fund your Wisconsin Retirement System (WRS) account.
 The employee contribution is deducted on a pre-tax basis for State and Federal tax purposes.
 The UW also contributes a portion of the employee’s salary to the WRS.

 Contribution rates are based on an employee’s WRS category as follows:

-- Most Classified employees are covered by the General WRS category.
+- Most University Staff employees are covered by the General WRS category.

-- Most Unclassified Faculty, Academic Staff and Limited appointees are covered by the Teacher WRS category.
+- Most Faculty, Academic Staff and Limited appointees are covered by the Teacher WRS category.

 - Employees whose main duties include law enforcement or firefighting are covered by the Protective WRS category.

 Contribution rates are set on an annual basis.